-The Old Testament Lesson for this Sunday is written in the first book of the Torah, Genesis.
+The Old Testament lesson for this Sunday is written in the first book of the Torah, Genesis.
 The text is Genesis 15:1-6 and is referred to in the Epistle lesson for the day from Hebrews 11:1-16.
-In context, this pericope follows the important encounter with Melchizedek in chapter 14 and after our text we read of the important, “cutting of the covenant,” the LORD carries out as He passes between the cut-up animals.
+In context, this pericope follows the important encounter with Melchizedek in chapter 14, and after our text we read of the crucial, “cutting of the Covenant,” the LORD carries out as He passes between the cut-up animals.
 Obviously, our text is sandwiched between two of the more significant and important events in Scripture.

 15:1 בַּמַּחֲזֶה (bam-ma-cha-Zeh) from: מחזה; (makh-az-eh) “a vision”

 אַל-תִּירָא; (al ti-Ra) root: ירא (yaw-ray) Qal: “to fear; to be afraid” “Fear not”

 15:2 מַה-תִּתֶּן-לִי; (mah tit-ten Li) “What will you give to me…”

 וּבֶן-מֶשֶׁק (u-ven Me-shek) “the son of possession; the son of acquisition” The Hebrew is uncertain here but obviously refers to Eliezer as the likely heir of Abram’s household.

 15:3 נָתַתָּה (na-Tat-tah) root: נתן (naw-than) Qal: “to give” “to me you have not given a seed”